Panama Tips

 Panama Passport and visa provisions

-The best way to get to know Panama is by having the transportation reserved before entering the country.
-That way you will not have to worry about getting from one place to the next.
+The best way to travel around Panama is with private transportation.
 If you are adventurous and speak a little bit of Spanish you can rent a car and drive to each destination.
-Panama City has a lot of hotels but in the rural areas it is more difficult to find good hotels with availability so reserve your hotel before traveling.
-If your destination is far, like Bocas del Toro, San Blas and Boquete, the best way to get there is by plane.
+Panama City has a lot of hotels but in the rural areas it is more difficult to find good hotels with availability so reserve your hotel in advance.
+If your destination is far away from the city, like Bocas del Toro, San Blas Islands or Boquete, the best way to get there is by plane.

 Water

-You cannot swim at the Panama City beaches due to pollution but if you travel one hour along the Pacific coast you will get to many nice and warm beaches.
-If you prefer, you can also travel two hours from Panama City to the northeast and enjoy the Caribbean ocean.
-You can also enjoy both oceans from one of the many islands.
+You cannot swim at the Panama City beaches due to pollution but if you travel one hour along the Pacific coast you will get to see very clean and peaceful beaches.
+You can also travel two hours from Panama City to the northeast and enjoy the Caribbean ocean.

 Packing